zobilavida/eboy.gr/site/web/app/plugins/woocommerce-accommodation-bookings/readme.txt

 Or use the automatic installation wizard through your admin panel, just search for this plugins name.

 == Changelog ==

+= 1.1.1 =
+* Fix - PHP Notice when fully booked array is empty.
+* Fix - Bookings outside of available range being checked for availability.
+* Fix - Maximum number of nights allowed option set to 0 breaks page.
+* Fix - Bookable product base cost not being cleared when changing to an Accommodation product.
+* Fix - Update _wc_booking_block_cost when base cost is updated.

+= 1.1.0 =
+* Fix - Display cost not used when presenting price to the client.
+* Add - Add woocommerce_accommodation_bookings_range_picker_enabled to disable range picker.
+* Fix - Fallback to default checkin/checkout time values if none are set.
+* Fix - Fully booked days not showing correctly when persons are used.
+* Fix - Resource availability calculated incorrectly.
+* Add - New functionality to restrict the day a booking can start on.
+* Fix - Tax fields missing.
+* Fix - Display price is showing incorrectly.
+* Fix - Availability rules being ignored.
+* Fix - Today should be shown as booked if it has check out available only

 = 1.0.9 =
 * Fix - Additional updates for WooCommerce 3.0 compatibility.